fkirc/attranslate/README.md

 # Features

-## Cross-platform Support

-`attranslate` is designed to translate any website or app.
-`attranslate` works for i18n/JavaScript/Android/iOS/Flutter/Ruby/Jekyll/Django/WordPress and many other platforms.
-To make this possible, `attranslate` supports the following file formats:

-- Flat or nested JSON
-- YAML
-- PO/POT-files
-- Android-XML or other XMLs
-- iOS-Strings
-- Flutter-ARB
-- CSV (e.g. for Google Docs or Excel)

 ## Preserve Manual Translations

 `attranslate` recognizes that machine translations are not perfect.
 Therefore, whenever you are unhappy with the produced text, `attranslate` allows you to simply overwrite text in your target-files.
-`attranslate` will preserve manual corrections in subsequent runs.
+`attranslate` will never overwrite any manual corrections in subsequent runs.

 ## Available Services